 Scope and syllabus

-This course is designed for students who have no or limited knowledge of Japanese language.
+This module is designed for students who have no or limited knowledge of Japanese language.
 It is an integrated introduction to modern Japanese which aims to develop basic speaking, listening, reading, writing and mediation (translation to and from Japanese/English) skills.

 Method of assessment

 One three-hour written examination (35%), one two-hour written examination (23%), one thirty-minutes aural examination (3.6%), one one-hour oral/written examination (8.4%) taken in May/June ; continuous assessment consisting of regular assignments, oral tasks (speech and presentation etc.) and quizzes etc. (30%).

 - Minna no Nihongo Shokyu Vol.1 & 2 Textbook [2nd version]

 - Minna no Nihongo Elementary Japanese Vol.1 & 2 [2nd version]: Translation & Grammar Notes-English

 - Supplementary materials: SOAS Workbooks

 After enrolling school, on 26 September, please come to MB 4426 (on the 4th floor of the Main Building in Russell Square) between 10am and 1pm, in order to meet your language teachers and to get detailed information on the Welcome Week schedule including your first Academic Japanese Induction classes.

 For more details, please click the '2016 Welcome Letter' link on the right hand side on this page for more information.